Episode 377 of the CMP, a Creativity Matters Podcast — drawing monsters and desks and loosening up

 - My Favorite Thing is Monsters 2 (coming 2020)

 Doing your own, at-home deep dive?
 Hey, me too!
 Interested in diving into Syllabus or Making Comics?
 I did another tour through Syllabus this year, and I really faced my own realities as I admitted that I would probably be completely unable to make it through her class.
 (I wish I was the kind of person who could dive in and make it through her class.)
 The re-read didn’t diminish my fascination with her though or my love of her style and the overall crowded, chaotic, symphonic, cluttered, image-driven aesthetic of the book itself.
 I love it!
 I am going to be working through Making Comics and challenging (forcing) myself to do some of the exercises.
-If you have the same plan, you might want to be really official and stock up on the bare essentials: composition books, Paper Mate Flair pens (black), and uni-ball Vision Rollerball Pens (black).
+If you have the same plan, you might want to be really official and stock up on the bare essentials: composition books, Paper Mate Flair pens (black), and uni-ball Vision Rollerball Pens (black) (smaller pack).

 By the way: I’m feeling really productive with my reading and my “To Read” list this year using Trello.
 I use Trello for other things, including tracking my 50 Before 50 list, but I am finding new book lover’s peace this year with Trello boards set up to help me keep track of books I want to read, Kindle books I snag on a deal, books I hear about in groups or on other podcasts, and then the books I actually am reading or listening to.
 If you haven’t tried Trello, you should!
 (It’s free!)